tezos/tezos-mirror/docs/introduction/howtoget.rst

 There are several options for getting the binaries, depending on how you plan to use Tezos:

-- :ref:`using docker images <using_docker_images>`.
-  This is the easiest way to install the latest stable version, as a Docker container, on any OS supported by Docker.
 - :ref:`getting static binaries <getting_static_binaries>`.
   This is the easiest way to get native binaries for the latest stable version, requiring no dependencies, under Linux.
 - :ref:`installing binaries <installing_binaries>`.
   This is the easiest way to install native binaries for the latest stable version, together with their dependencies, using a package manager.
+- :ref:`using docker images <using_docker_images>`.
+  This is the easiest way to run the latest stable versions of the binaries in Docker containers, on any OS supported by Docker.
 - :ref:`building the binaries via the OPAM source package manager <building_with_opam>`.
   Take this way to install the latest stable release in your native OS environment, automatically built from sources.